Emandhal/Memories/README.md

 # Drivers
+Drivers in this repository are fully hardware independant **Drivers** primarily aimed at embedded world.
+All memories features are supported
 ## I2C memories
 ### I2C EEPROM drivers
-Drivers in this repository are fully hardware independant **Drivers** primarily aimed at embedded world Here are drivers of:
+Here are drivers of:
 * Generic I2C EEPROM compatible with:
   * 47L04 and 47C04